algolia/instantsearch/docs/documentation.md

 ### Options

-You can configure the options passed to under;ying `Hogan.compile` by using `search.templatesConfig.compileOptions`.
+You can configure the options passed to underlying `Hogan.compile` by using `search.templatesConfig.compileOptions`.
 We accept all [compile options](https://github.com/twitter/hogan.js/#compilation-options).

 Theses options will be passed to the `Hogan.compile` calls when you pass a custom template.